zaiah-dj/dsmp/README.md

 |-DPLAY_EMBEDDED         | Use embedded audio instead of an external audio file.
 |-DNO_FORK | Do not compile the ability to fork into the background.
 |-DNO_KEY | Do not compile the ability to process keypresses.
+|-DENABLE_LOG | Tell me everything that the program is doing, all the time.

 ## Bugs / Issues

-dsmp is a project I get very little time to work on.
-With this being the case there are a few issues I have not had time to look at:

 - Crashes on skip forward and backward
 - Cannot play anything but WAV files, this is not good
 - Get rid of SDL dependency

+## Author Information

+The guts of this program were written by me, Antonio R. Collins II, during a weekend when I had too much time on my hands.
+Fixes are merged in when I have the time and inclination to write them.
+You should reach out to me for any issues that you may encounter while using this program.
+Either of the following emails will work fine.

+- ramar@tubularmodular.com
+- ramar.collins@gmail.com

 <!-- Style and more... -->